 - Best overall: Get the Shimano 200IHG Curado (read 120+ Amazon reviews)

-- Best for saltwater: Get the Shimano Calcutta B (read 55+ Amazon reviews)
+- Best saltwater baitcaster: Get the Shimano Calcutta B (read 55+ Amazon reviews)

 *Looking for a specific feature?
 Check out our quick-reference chart below: